ShijingWang9962/ShijingWang9962.github.io/_includes/publications.md

 </ol>
 </div>

-<strong>The following papers are works related to other applications of machine learning that I co-authored with my colleagues during my Master's studies.</strong>
+The following papers are works related to other applications of machine learning that <strong>I co-authored with my colleagues during my Master's studies.</strong>

 <div class="publications">
 <ol class="bibliography">